-Signifyd FLOW Digital Risk Connect recently brought together Signifyd’s Tim Potvin, senior director of customer success west, and Ryan Bermudez, senior director of customer success east to connect virtually with Devan Nielsen, director of fraud prevention at Overstock.com in an “ask-me-anything” session.
-Among other topics he covered, Nielsen imparted useful career advice to anyone interested in going into a fraud protection career.
+Signifyd FLOW Digital Risk Connect recently brought together Signifyd’s Tim Potvin, senior director of customer success west, and Ryan Bermudez, senior director of customer success east to connect virtually with Devan Nielsen, director of Merchant Fraud Prevention at Overstock.com in an “ask-me-anything” session.
+Among other topics he covered, Nielsen imparted useful career advice to anyone interested in going into a payment fraud protection career.
 Here is an excerpt from his Q&A.

 Q: Tell us about yourself, Devan.
 How did you get to your current position and what do you do every day?

 A: Ten years ago, Overstock was hiring for just the fourth quarter—just the holiday season.
 Given the sales volume they were experiencing, they needed a lot more people in the fraud department.
 I applied and was accepted just as a temporary fraud analyst.
 I really loved the job.
 I liked looking into data and as a fraud analyst, you just want to catch all the bad guys.
 You love canceling orders and stopping orders and, and just doing everything you can, so they don’t get their products or stolen money.
 I quickly was promoted to a team lead and started learning as much as I could about fraud strategy.